DMVMT/sharpen-images-sketch/README.md

 Go to the Sketch Plugin folder on your Mac and replace the <b>Sharpen Images.sketchplugin</b> with the new one.

 ###Changelog:

+10/08/2015<br>
+Sharpen Images now supports shape layers with image fills in addition to image layers

 10/07/2015<br>
 Added Sketch Beta 3.4 support